Twitter vs. Facebook: Which Is Best for Your Business?

 Twitter Marketing 101: Content and Organic Reach

 Marketing on Twitter requires a very different approach.
-Twitter is a very fast-paced social media platform, and is best suited to bite-sized pieces of content such as quick tips, and short blurbs linking to longer content such as long-form blog posts, whitepapers, and case studies.
+Twitter is a very fast-paced social media platform, and is best suited to bite-sized pieces of content.

-This can be very appealing to many modern customers, who tend to be easily distracted and prefer to skim online content instead of reading long posts.
+This can be very appealing to many modern customers, who prefer to skim online content instead of reading long posts.

 Since it’s home to lots of trending news, Twitter is also a good place to share current information related to your company, products, or services with your audience.